MarcusGitAccount/traffic-simulation-cluj-napoca/README.md

 - Math utils for linear algebra problems that occured during the project development and more.
 - Mockup api for fetching the points for the roads.
 - Data structures such as Queue, Stack, BinaryHeap, PriorityQueue, LinkedList, Multigraph etc..
-- Models suchs as Road, Car (they are currently in development)
+- Models such as Road, Car (they are currently in development)

 ## Currently working on: